-Formerly known as Serious Case Reviews (SCR), Safeguarding Adults Reviews (SARs) are now a statutory duty under the Care Act for Safeguarding Adult Boards to undertake.
+Formerly known as Serious Case Reviews (SCR), Safeguarding Adults Reviews (SARs) are now a statutory duty under the Care Act for Safeguarding Adults Boards to undertake.
 A SAR is completed when:

-- To establish whether there are any lessons to be learnt from the circumstances of the case, about the way in which local professionals and agencies work together to safeguard adults,
+- establish whether there are any lessons to be learnt from the circumstances of the case, about the way in which local professionals and agencies work together to safeguard adults

 The purpose of having an SAR is not to reinvestigate or to apportion blame.
 It is an opportunity to derive learning for all agencies involved and to make changes to practices in the future.

-Report summaries and recommendations from Safeguarding Adult Reviews as well as guidance and policy documents are published below:
+Report summaries and recommendations from Safeguarding Adults Reviews as well as guidance and policy documents are available below: